What Is The Best Time To See Whales And Bears In Alaska?

 As spring turns into summer, bears begin moving from the forests to their summer feeding grounds.
 These locations include streams, rivers, estuaries, and waterfalls where salmon migrate.
 Some visitors think that June is the best time to see bears in Alaska.
 It's the cusp of peak bear season, just before the height of the state's many salmon runs.
 Grizzly bears can be seen around Lake Clark and Kodiak Island in significant numbers once the salmon-spawning season gets underway.
 With the return of the salmon, bears are in their element!

 However, despite what many visitors say, Alaska's expert bear guides will likely tell you that July is the best time to see bears in Alaska.
-During the month of July, bears are often seen along the Katmai coast, fishing for razor clams and mating.
+During July, bears are often seen along the Katmai coast, fishing for razor clams and mating.
 July is also the peak month to watch grizzly bears fish for salmon at Brooks Falls in Katmai National Park.
 Believe it or not, July is also the height of Alaska's whale-watching season, which means that July is truly the best time to see whales and bears in Alaska!

 Alaska's Wildlife Viewing Tours

 By September, Alaska's short tourist season is already drawing to a close.
 Still, the later you can go, the better the bear watching will be - especially if you want to photograph them against the state's gorgeous autumnal foliage.
-You can still see these magnificent creatures in Alaska during the month of September, although it may not be the best time to see bears in Alaska!
+You can still see these magnificent creatures in Alaska during September, although it may not be the best time to see bears in Alaska!